So Far from the Bamboo Grove: Korean communist presence

 Also, when pressed, she admitted she could not identify the armed uniformed militia that her family encountered as definitively "Korean Communists", although that was the label she has given to her posing threat throughout the book.
 She explained that this had been the assumption she had made after hearing that the areas left behind in her trail had been overrun by communists.
 The book, in a different context, (Note: In relation to the army eminent domaining some farmers' lands to expand its hospital.) describes the mother telling Yoko that Koreans had formed what is known as an "Anti-Japanese Communist Army".
 (Note: "Anti-Japanese Communist Army" (kōnichi kyōsangun, 抗日共産軍) has been used elsewhere to designate China's People's Liberation Army.
 The Japanese of course would not dignify using Communist China's official name as the people's army.)

 Harvard historian Carter Eckert had considered these points, and stated the only organized Korean "Communist Army" around this time would have been the guerrillas led by Soviet-trained Kim Il Sung, who "did not arrive in Korea until early September 1945", but there might have been "local Korean communist groups" present.

 However, there was already a report that on August 8, (Note: The day Russia formally declared war on Japan) a Korean contingent of 80 strong men was spotted with the Soviet Army, crossing the border into To-ri (土里; Japanese: Dori).
 (Note: The group assaulted a police station in To-ri, and killed two Japanese officers.)
 It was only a short distance by speedboat across the Tumen River for them to arrive from Russia to this town.
 (Note: This town was about 60 miles north of Nanam, where Yoko lived.)
 But in historical facts, defense of the Japanese army was solid and so Soviet troops reached Nanam from the sea side on August 12 and captured this city on August 17.

 "Korean Communist soldiers" were bereft of their uniforms for Yoko, her sister, and mother to use as disguise in the book.
 (Note: The locations is several nights' walk closer to Seoul than where their train derailed.)
 Some media coverage gave a forced reading saying this term can only have applicable meaning as soldiers of the "Korean People's Army", not established until 1948, so that Yoko was describing uniforms nonexistent at the time.

+Security situation

+The author describes an incident that occurred after Japan’s surrender, in which Japanese women who had gathered at a warehouse in Busan while attempting to return to Japan were assaulted and some of them were raped by Korean mobs.However, the Japan army in Korea had not been disarmed until the U.S. military arrived in Korea and established military rule.One Korean newspaper insisted it was considered unlikely that such an incident actually occurred.